JWagstaff-Leon/fs-journal/quizzes/week01.md

 **9.** What three tags can be used to make lists (not list items)?
 <!-- enter you answer in the space below -->
 ```
+ol, ul, dl
 ```

 **10.** Define the display `:flex property:`
 <!-- enter you answer in the space below -->
 ```
+causes an element to decide how child elements are positioned within itself
 ```

 **11.** What `CSS` properties affect the size of a box model?
 <!-- enter you answer in the space below -->
 ```
+width, height, max/min-width/height
 ```